 At Milan Providence Clothiers, you’ll pay prices comparable to the best department stores, but the difference is your investment will result in timeless styles with a perfect made-to-measure fit and the finest superfine wool and cashmere from Italian makers like Loro Piana and Vitale Barberis.
 And our wide selection of fabric colors allows you to make the best choices to complement your skin tone, eyes and hair.
 For further personalization, complimentary monogramming is also available.

-The jackets, pants, skirts and shirts of the made-to-measure line are all interchangeable, so you’ll be able to coordinate numerous outfits with ease.
+The jackets, pants and shirts of the made-to-measure line are all interchangeable, so you’ll be able to coordinate numerous outfits with ease.
 And the exceptional quality of the materials and handmade canvas construction of the suiting means these pieces should last 10 to 15 years.

 Jiro Darakian is a third generation tailor with almost 40 years of hands-on experience in tailoring and suit-making.
 He began honing his skills at the age of 16, working alongside his father who had received a diploma in suit making after studying in Milan.
 Jiro studied fashion design at Parsons in NYC before starting his tailoring business in Rhode Island.
 Milan Providence Clothiers came to Wayland Square in 2006.